Jiwoong-Kang/Startup/README.md

 - Existing users : Store the codes list under the same user if the user already exists.
 - Use MongoDb to store credentials : Store both users and their codes.
 - Restricts functionality : You cannot upload your code or leave feedbacks unless you logged in.
 This is the restriction.

+## WebSocket deliverable

+**The following is an example of the required information for the Startup Websocket deliverable.

+- Backend listens for WebSocket connection : Done!
+- Frontend makes WebSocket connection : Done!
+- Data sent over WebSocket connection : Done!
+- WebSocket data displayed : Users can notice in realtime if new codes or feedbacks are updated.
+And if someone login, users can notice that too.